John Kerr (governor-general): Early life

-Kerr was born in Balmain, Sydney, New South Wales, on 24 September 1914.
+Kerr was born in Balmain, Sydney, on 24 September 1914.
 He was the eldest of three children born to Laura May (née Cardwell) and Harry Kerr; his younger brother Dudley was born in 1917 and younger sister Elaine in 1926.
 Kerr's parents and maternal grandparents were Australian-born, while his paternal grandparents came from Sunderland, England, arriving in Sydney in 1886.
 He came from a line of waterside workers—his father was a boilermaker, his grandfather was a stevedore, and his great-grandfather was a shipwright.
 At the time of his son's birth, Kerr's father was employed at the Eveleigh Railway Workshops.
 He was sacked three months later, but soon found work at the Cockatoo Island Dockyard, which were at full capacity due to the ongoing war.
 He was involved in the union movement, and participated in a number of strikes, including the 1917 general strike, during which he went without pay for two months.
 Work at the docks became irregular after the war's end, and he eventually rejoined the railways in 1925.

-For the first two years of his life, Kerr and his parents lived with his paternal grandparents in a weatherboard cottage in Balmain.
+For the first two years of his life, Kerr and his parents lived with his paternal grandparents in a weatherboard cottage at 25 Short St, Balmain.
 They later rented cottages in Rozelle and Dulwich Hill, buying the latter outright only in 1949.
 Kerr began his education at the Birchgrove Public School.
 He won a scholarship to attend the prestigious Fort Street Boys' High School, where he excelled academically.
 He topped the school in English, history, and chemistry in his final year.
 His contemporaries remembered him as quite aloof; one of his few close friends was Francis James.
 In deciding to pursue law as a career, Kerr found a role model in H. V. Evatt, a fellow Fortian who in 1930 became the youngest-ever High Court judge; in the same year, Evatt completed a doctoral thesis on the royal prerogative.
 Kerr's father knew Evatt through his membership of the Labor Party, which Evatt would eventually lead, and had helped him on his successful campaign for the state seat of Balmain in 1925.
 Evatt became the first in a series of patrons who helped Kerr progress in his career despite a relatively humble background.